Katie Rudd

 Performer, Tutor & Choreographer

-Katie grew up in New Plymouth with her dance training beginning at the Lynn Gilbert-Smith Dance Studio.
-In 2009 and 2010 she was the winner of the National Young Performer of the Year Award becoming the only dancer to ever win this award in both disciplines.
-Katie was a Junior Associate of the New Zealand School of Dance (NZSD), commencing her formal training at NZSD in 2011, graduating as a contemporary major in 2013.
+Katie grew up in Taranaki, where she danced at the Lynn Gilbert-Smith Dance Studio.
+In 2009 and 2010 she was the winner of the National Young Performer of the Year Award.
+After graduating from The New Zealand School of Dance in 2013, Katie made her professional debut with The New Zealand Dance Company (NZDC) in 2014.